BeatrizTSilva/telemetriaVue/README.md

 $ npm i -g @vue/cli @vue/cli-service-global
 ```
 ### Inside VSCode
-VSCode terminal (ws is the folder where the project is)
+VSCode terminal (ws is the folder where you want the project to be)
 ```c
 $ vue create ws
 ```